 Because nearly all your food, your electricity, power, all the stuff you buy locally or through Amazon or other websites uses the supply chain.

-What Can I do to Prepare?
+What Can I do to Prepare for Supply Chain Problems?

 Stock up on food, paper products, feminine products and other common goods you would buy anyway.
 I know this action will result in higher demand, but there is no guarantee that the supply chain will recover quickly.